magento/pwa-studio/pwa-devdocs/_drafts/configuration-management/index.md

 Options:
   --version  Show version number                                       [boolean] --help     Show help                                                 [boolean]

+Invoke buildpack with a subcommand (eg. `buildpack create-env-file`) and the arguments to that subcommand.
 ```

 A project with `@magento/pwa-buildpack` installed may use the `buildpack` command in NPM scripts.